Our main priorities

 Our main priority across the business is customer service and meeting the needs of our customers, making sure they get the energy they need, whilst doing our bit for the environment too.
 Ethical matters and our impact on society are also key factors in our business decision making process as we strive to take on board stakeholders’ needs and concerns and consult with them over difficult decisions.
 We want to ensure that our employees understand and are engaged with social and environmental issues too.

-- We have been supporting vulnerable households for over 15 years and are continuing to help them have a warmer home by contributing over £1.19 million from the npower crisis fund during 2015
+- We have been supporting vulnerable households for over 15 years and are continuing to help them have a warmer home with contributions from the npower crisis fund.

-- 5,000 Fuel Bank vouchers have been issued benefitting more than 12,000 adults and children.
-We launched the scheme in 2015 in partnership with food bank charity, the Trussell Trust, which supports people living in poverty by providing them with gas and electricity top-up vouchers.
+- Since it's launch in 2015, the npower Fuel Bank has helped over 100,000 people in fuel crisis with emergency fuel top ups.
+In partnership with food bank charity, the Trussell trust, the scheme supports people living in poverty by providing them with gas and electricity top-up vouchers.

-- npower raised over £576K for charity partner Macmillan, including the funding a team of dedicated energy advisors in Macmillan’s own call centre
+- npower has raised over £576K for charity partner Macmillan, including the funding a team of dedicated energy advisers in Macmillan’s own call centre.

 - We achieved the Carbon Trust Standard across all our UK offices.
 This international environmental award recognises the achievements we have made in the fields of reducing carbon emissions, water use and improving waste management.
 We are now sharing our expertise with the UK’s largest energy users.